 - Magnet Therapy – Magnet therapy is the use of magnets with the idea that they can heal you.
 They thought to produce an electromagnetic field that can do things like improving blood flow and promoting healing on a molecular level.

 - Myers-Briggs Type Indicator – The Myers-Briggs Type Indicator is a debunked personality assessment instrument that is often used in the workplace and during professional retreats to help people reflect on their strengths and weaknesses in the workplace.
 It is based on the idea that people can be operationalized into 16 personality types based four categories: Extroversion/Introversion, Sensing/Intuition, Thinking/Feeling, and Judging/Perceiving.
 However, it is criticized for lacking content validity.

 - Numerology – The idea that numbers have spiritual meanings.
 If you keep seeing or dreaming of specific numbers, the idea is that they mean something spiritually.
 Similarly, your birth date may have some deeper meaning.
 It is not taken seriously by scientists.

 - Psychoanalysis – Psychoanalysis aims to help people understand their unconscious thoughts and emotions.
 It often relies on bizarre and debunked ideas like Freud’s oedipus complex.
 While it’s still widely used in psychology, the hard sciences tend to critique it as an unscientific idea (for more on this, see my article on pseudo-psychology).

 - Qigong – Qigong is an ancient Chinese practice that involves the use of breathing exercises and meditation to improve health and well-being.
 Some aspects of it, like meditation, are found to be very effective, while other ideas within Qigong like Qi (or life energy – discussed earlier) have no scientific basis.

 - Reflexology – Reflexology is a type of massage that focuses on the feet and hands.
-It relies on an as yet unproven idea that all organs of the body has a ‘touch point’ on the soul of your food.
+It relies on an as yet unproven idea that all organs of the body has a ‘touch point’ on the sole of your foot.

 - Reiki – Reiki is a natural healing art that uses the hands to help balance the body’s energy system.
 It believes in a life source or energy system that science cannot identify and does not come out of scientific research.